zmara/angular2-signaturepad/README.md

 # angular2-signaturepad
 Angular 2 component for [szimek/signature_pad](https://www.npmjs.com/package/signature_pad).

+# No Longer Maintained
 << THIS IS NO LONGER IN USE BY OWNER.
 PROBLEMS CAN AND DO EXIST.
-PRs ARE SUPER WELCOME, BUT I CAN NOT IDENTIFY WHAT YOUR ISSUES ARE, NOR WILL I CHANGE THINGS BECAUSE ANGULAR HAS CHANGED IN THE YEARS SINCE I WROTE THIS >>
+PRs ARE SUPER WELCOME, BUT I CAN NOT IDENTIFY WHAT YOUR ISSUES ARE, NOR WILL I CHANGE THINGS BECAUSE ANGULAR HAS CHANGED IN THE YEARS SINCE I WROTE THIS.
+I DO NOT USE THIS, I CAN'T HELP YOU WITH YOUR PROBLEMS. >>

 ## Install
 `npm install angular2-signaturepad --save`